ProjectIgnis/LORE/README.md

 ![World Reassembly](https://pics.alphakretin.fail/lotd/42172465.png)

-By the choice of "A-vida", the planet's rebirth program activates
+By the choice of "A-vida", the planet's rebirth program activates.

 ```
 That day, consciousness fell into a deep sleep alongside dazzling light